Jupala primary school

 These situations resulted in frequent outbreaks of waterborne diseases among both the learners and teachers, especially diarrhoea, bilharzia, and intestinal worms, causing them to miss school for an average of 4-5 days every month.

-More than Ugx.
-20,000 weekly
+Ugx.
+20,000 ($5.31) weekly and more

-This money includes Ugx.
-5,000 spent on each trip to bring water to the school.
+Including Ugx 5,000 ($1.33) spent on each trip to bring water to the school.

 Today, the narrative is changing.
 Learners no longer drink unsafe water; AWS has provided 7 sets of water filters for each class.
 Both learners and teachers have been equipped with knowledge and skills of using the system.
 In addition, AWS has also improved access to safe and clean water by constructing 2 Rainwater Harvesting Tanks in the same school, with a capacity of 10,000 liters each.